neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 - Neon supports the `uuid-ossp` extension for generating UUIDs instead of the `uuid` extension.
 - The `sslinfo` extension is not supported.
 Neon handles connections via a proxy that checks SSL.
-- The `pg_cron` extension is not supported.
-Neon scales to zero when it is not being used, which means that a scheduler that runs inside the database cannot be implemented.
-Consider using an scheduler that runs externally instead.
 - The `file_fdw` extension is not supported.
 Files would not remain accessible when Neon scales to zero.
 - The `pg_search` extension is not supported.
 The extension's storage and change management is built on [Tantivy](https://github.com/quickwit-oss/tantivy), which is currently not supported by Neon.